jwynia/ImageGenerator/README.md

 byte[] image = ImageGenerator.GenerateImage(xamlString, viewModel);
 </pre>

-To generate a file, add the full path to where you want the PNG saved as a 3rd parameter and call the GenerateImageFile() instead:
+To generate a file, add the full path to where you want the PNG saved as a 3rd parameter and call the GenerateImageFile() method instead:

 <pre>
 string xamlString = File.ReadAllText("SampleTemplates/BlueButton.xaml");